Different Types of Bricks

 Engineering bricks are rated as Class A or Class B, with Class A being the strongest but Class B being more common.
 Class A engineering bricks have a compressive strength greater than 125N/mm² and water absorption less than 4.5%.
 Class B engineering bricks have a compressive strength greater than 75N/mm² and water absorption less than 7%.

-Engineering bricks are most commonly a smooth red colour although blue engineering bricks are also widely available.
-Wienerberger manufactures a market-leading range of both red and blue engineering bricks.
+Engineering bricks are most commonly a smooth red colour although blue engineering bricks are also widely available. wienerberger manufactures a market-leading range of both red and blue engineering bricks.

 Common bricks